 You may never have heard of stunt nematodes, but that doesn’t mean that these microscopic worms aren’t affecting you.
 What are stunt nematodes?
 These destructive pests are among the plant parasites that cause the most damage to field and vegetable crops in the country.
 Once you understand the damage done by these pests, you’ll want to know how to prevent stunt nematodes from destroying your crops.
-But control is not easy.
+Control is not easy though.
 Read on for a description of stunt nematode symptoms, plus a few tips on stunt nematode control.

 What are Stunt Nematodes?